SEE ALL THE TOURS that visit Meteora in guided tours or train trips.

 * The hotels we use are: 3* Hotel KOSTA FAMISI or 3* Hotel ORFEAS and 4* hotel AMALIA(Thu & Sat) or Hotel GRAND METEORA(Mon & Wed)

-* Our offers are real.
-No hidden costs.
-If they sound interesting read the “4 steps to book” in the footer and start communication.
+* If our offers sound interesting read the “4 steps to book” in the footer and start communication.

 THE ABOVE PRICES INCLUDE: